 - Clean Water Indian Set-Aside Grant Program: Answers to Frequent Questions - Provides an overview of the program, including project eligibility, funding, and project administration.

-The guidance describes EPA’s policies and procedures for administering this program.
-The guidance incorporates many sustainability concepts already adopted by the Clean Water State Revolving Fund and recommended by the Tribal Infrastructure Task Force.
+The following guidance describes EPA’s policies and procedures for administering this program.
+The guidance incorporates many sustainability concepts already adopted by the Clean Water State Revolving Fund and recommended by the Tribal Infrastructure Task Force:

 EPA also provides funds to drinking water systems for infrastructure improvements through a separate Indian set-aside grants program.
 Learn more about the Drinking Water Infrastructure Grant Tribal Set-Aside Program.